klum-dsl/klum-ast/wiki/Model-Phases.md

 ## AutoLink (20)

-Not yet implemented.
 The AutoLink phase is bound to set field with references to existing objects somewhere in the model tree.
+This is done by annotating fields with `@LinkTo`.
+Also, regular lifecycle methods can be annotated with `@AutoLink` to be executed.

 ## PostTree (30)